Takeover: Hostile takeover

-Reverse
+Reverse takeover

-A reverse takeover is a type of takeover where a public company acquires a private company.
+A reverse takeover is a type of takeover where a private company acquires a public company.
 This is usually done at the instigation of the private company, the purpose being for the private company to effectively float itself while avoiding some of the expense and time involved in a conventional IPO.
 However, in the UK under AIM rules, a reverse takeover is an acquisition or acquisitions in a twelve-month period which for an AIM company would: